Measurements API

 Step sizes

-parameter changes based on the time series strategy in use.
+parameter behaves differently depending on the time series strategy that your Meridian instance uses.

-When using Newts, you can set the step size arbitrarily since the aggregation is performed at the time of request.
+When using Newts, you can set the step size to an arbitrary number; this is because the aggregation is performed at request time.

-To help prevent large requests, we limit the step size to a minimum of 5 minutes, the default collection rate.
+To prevent large requests, Meridian limits the step size to a maximum of 5 minutes (the default collection rate).

 curl -u admin:admin "http://127.0.0.1:8980/opennms/rest/measurements/node%5B1%5D.nodeSnmp%5B%5D/CpuRawUser?start=-7200000&maxrows=30&aggregation=AVERAGE"